-User Experience is the key to customer delight and by ensuring a high-quality user experience through software development companies retain their customers.
-With the availability of a large number of devices and browsers, cross browser compatibility is essential for a seamless and consistent experience as the user switches between different devices and browsers.
-Cross Browser Testing thus becomes a non-negotiable and very essential part of the software development lifecycle.
+User Experience is the key to customer delight, and companies retain their customers by ensuring a high-quality user experience through software development.
+With the availability of many devices and browsers, cross browser compatibility is essential for a seamless and consistent experience as the user switches between different devices and browsers.
+Cross Browser Testing thus becomes a non-negotiable and essential part of the software development lifecycle.

 Cross Browser Compatibility with ReactJS

-To have a sound knowledge of ReactJS cross-browser compatibility, it is essential to first understand how ReactJS works.
+To understand ReactJS cross browser compatibility, it is essential first to understand how ReactJS works.